reswitched/reswitched.github.io/_posts/2018-01-03-ReswitchedWeekly6.md

   [Take a look](https://github.com/Maschell/PushA_NX).
 - @vgmoose is porting a WiiU homebrew to the Switch !
 It's a space game !
 It's [on github](https://github.com/vgmoose/spacenx).
+- @kgsws is working on a homebrew launcher, using HTTP to download NROs from pegaswitch.
+- @misson20000 is working on the networked FS and general FS structure as well.
+- @roblabla is still hard at work on SaveFS.

 ## What happened in the broader community